Pattern hair loss: Age

-This decrease in androgens and androgen receptors, and the increase in SHBG are opposite the increase in androgenic alopecia with aging.
+This decrease in androgens and androgen receptors, and the increase in SHBG, are opposite to the increase in androgenic alopecia with aging.
 This is not intuitive, as testosterone and its peripheral metabolite, DHT, accelerate hair loss, and SHBG is thought to be protective.
 The ratio of T/SHBG, DHT/SHBG decreases by as much as 80% by age 80, in numeric parallel to hair loss, and approximates the pharmacology of antiandrogens such as finasteride.

 Free testosterone decreases in men by age 80 to levels double that of a woman at age 20.
-About 30% of normal male testosterone level, the approximate level in females, is not enough to induce alopecia; 60%, closer to the amount found in elderly men, is sufficient.
+About 30% of the normal male testosterone level, the approximate level in females, is not enough to induce alopecia; 60%, closer to the amount found in elderly men, is sufficient.
 The testicular secretion of testosterone perhaps "sets the stage" for androgenic alopecia as a multifactorial diathesis stress model, related to hormonal predisposition, environment, and age.
 Supplementing eunuchs with testosterone during their second decade, for example, causes slow progression of androgenic alopecia over many years, while testosterone late in life causes rapid hair loss within a month.

 An example of premature age effect is Werner's syndrome, a condition of accelerated aging from low-fidelity copying of mRNA.
 Affected children display premature androgenic alopecia.

 Diagnosis

-The diagnosis of androgenic alopecia can be usually established based on clinical presentation in men.
-In women, the diagnosis usually requires more complex diagnostic evaluation.
+The diagnosis of androgenic alopecia can usually be established based on clinical presentation in men.
+In women, the diagnosis usually requires a more complex diagnostic evaluation.
 Further evaluation of the differential requires exclusion of other causes of hair loss, and assessing for the typical progressive hair loss pattern of androgenic alopecia.
 Trichoscopy can be used for further evaluation.
 Biopsy may be needed to exclude other causes of hair loss, and histology would demonstrate perifollicular fibrosis.
 The Hamilton–Norwood scale has been developed to grade androgenic alopecia in males by severity.

 Treatment

 Combination therapy

-Combinations of finasteride, minoxidil and ketoconazole are more effective than individual use.
+Combinations of finasteride, minoxidil, and ketoconazole are more effective than individual use.

 Combination therapy of LLLT or microneedling with finasteride or minoxidil demonstrated substantive increases in hair count.